elidickinson/shot-power-scraper/docs/github-actions.md

         which oxipng || cargo install oxipng
 ```

-Then after running `shot-scraper` add this step to compress the images:
+Then after running `shot-power-scraper` add this step to compress the images:

 ```yaml
     - name: Optimize PNGs